5 Things To Know Before Starting A T-shirt Subscription Box

 I was almost two years into my Monogram Box subscription when I decided it was time to add another subscription to my business.
 I always tell you how important it is to listen to your subscribers, so I listened to mine.
 They were constantly asking me for more t-shirts.
 And so my T-Shirt Club was born!

-1) T-shirt styles, sizing, and brands.
+Choosing t-shirt styles, sizing, and brands

 The most important thing to your subscribers is the fit of your tees.
 You may need to use different brands, but you can’t use brands whose t-shirts fit differently.
 A customer who ends up with a t-shirt that fits one way one month and a tee that fits differently the next month will not be a happy customer.

-If you do use multiple brands, try them and size them to make sure they have similar fits to avoid subscriber confusion and possible cancellations.
+If you do use multiple brands, try them yourself and size them to make sure they have similar fits to avoid subscriber confusion and possible cancellations.

 When it comes to getting your designs onto your blank t-shirts, you have choices.